 Kudzu is an herb used in Chinese medicine to treat alcoholism, menopausal symptoms, diabetes mellitus, fever, common cold, and neck or eye pain.
-In vitro studies have shown that kudzu has antiproliferative, anti-inflammatory properties.
+In vitro studies have shown that kudzu has antiproliferative and anti-inflammatory properties.
 It also suppressed alcohol intake.
 One clinical trial showed that kudzu may affect cognitive function in postmenopausal women.
-Patients with estrogen receptor-positive breast cancers should discuss with their physicians before using kudzu as isoflavones can promote the growth of certain breast cancer cells.
+Patients with estrogen receptor-positive breast cancers should speak with their physicians before using kudzu, as isoflavones can promote the growth of certain breast cancer cells.

 Clinical studies show that kudzu may help reduce menopausal symptoms.
 It does not affect hormonal levels in postmenopausal women but it influences cognitive function.

 Kudzu has been shown in small studies to be effective in suppressing symptoms of alcohol intake and withdrawal.